More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 You must use very strong passwords on your WordPress site.
 You should use very strong passwords on every web site you use.

 WordPress encrypts your passwords, and the encryption is strong enough hackers can’t break the encryption.
-But hackers know the way we’ve all been taught to make “secure” passwords, and that lets them guess your passwords.
+But hackers know the way we’ve all been taught to make “secure” passwords, and that lets them automate scripts that guess your passwords.

 If hackers have stolen a copy of the site database (for example, an un-encrypted backup), or have hacked access to the database, they can test literally billions of password-guesses per second, using free widely-available software.